-• Political contributions.

-• Legal expenses for personal matters that do not produce taxable income.

-Lost or misplaced cash or property.

-• Expenses for meals during regular or extra work hours.

-• The cost of entertaining friends.
+- Political contributions. - Legal expenses for personal matters that do not produce taxable income. - Lost or misplaced cash or property. - Expenses for meals during regular or extra work hours. - The cost of entertaining friends. - Commuting expenses.

-• Commuting expenses.
 See Pub.
 529 for the definition of commuting.

-• Travel expenses for employment away from home if that period of employment exceeds 1 year.
+- Travel expenses for employment away from home if that period of employment exceeds 1 year.
 See Pub.
 529 for an exception for certain federal employees.

-Travel as a form of education.
+- Travel as a form of education.

-• Expenses of attending a seminar, convention, or similar meeting unless it is related to your employment.
+- Expenses of attending a seminar, convention, or similar meeting unless it is related to your employment.

-Club dues.
+- Club dues.

-Expenses of adopting a child.
+- Expenses of adopting a child.
 But you may be able to take a credit for adoption expenses.
 See Form 8839 for details.

-• Fines and penalties.
+- Fines and penalties.

-• Expenses of producing tax-exempt income.
+- Expenses of producing tax-exempt in-

-Line 21 Unreimbursed Employee Expenses
+Unreimbursed Employee Expenses